Alliance Manchester Business School: History

 The foundation of the School dates back to 1918, when the Manchester Municipal College of Technology (as UMIST was then called) pioneered academic training in management, with the formation of a Department of Industrial Administration funded by an endowment from asbestos magnate Sir Samuel Turner.

 The London School of Economics and Manchester Municipal College of Technology were the first higher education institutions in the UK to follow the US trend of offering postgraduate management programmes in the 1930s.
 The Department of Industrial Administration was heavily influenced by management science pioneer Charles Garonne Renold.
-The Robbins Report in the 1960s recommended that two national centres for postgraduate business education be created, and the Franks Report subsequently suggested that one would be in London centred on the University of London, and one in Manchester centred on the (Victoria) University and UMIST.
-As a result, Manchester was one of the first two business schools in the UK offering MBA degrees.